 Carey’s vision for 2030 remains fixed on Christ as the focus, the Bible as our basis, the gospel as our story and mission as our calling.

 Known to be a dynamic learning community, Carey is marked by a deeply relational pedagogy.
 Staff are accessible to students, and available to one another.
 We show respect for those who are different.
 We’re inclusive.
 We value servanthood and humility.
-We’re committed to continual learning, and courageous conversations.
+We’re committed to continual learning, courageous conversations, and the well-being of all.
 We value innovation and risk-taking.
 We have lots of fun together.
 Through participation in the Carey community – on-site or online – our students experience profound transformation.

 Shaped by a generous evangelicalism, Jesus is our focus.
 We love him.
 We look to him.
 Carey life is marked by worship and prayer.
 The Bible is our basis.
 Our curriculum and our community are shaped by a deep regard for Scripture.
 The gospel is our story.
 We are gripped by the good news of God’s kingdom inaugurated in Christ.
 The church is our community.
 As a college we have a close and transformative connection with the church in all its expressions.
 Mission is our calling.
 Carey is known for its outstanding ministry and mission training which combines rigorous academic standards with innovative and practical ministry formation.

 Regarded as a compelling example of what a truly inter-cultural community can look like.
 Carey’s staff, culture, and systems embody the vision and commitments of te tiriti o Waitangi.
 Maori, Pakeha, Pasifika, and Asian faculty and students all participate at the heart of College life.
+Students and staff are connected with their social and cultural networks.
 Our pedagogy reflects the values of ako and whakawhanaungatanga.
 Carey embodies the covenant commitment between tangata whenua and tangata te tiriti.

 Considered to be a leading centre for integrative theology.
 Our research and training are profoundly integrative.
 The resources of the Christian tradition, the realities of our particular context, and the practices of discipleship and ministry are brought into conversation with one another to produce graduates whose lives and leadership are marked by integrity.